 What Is a W-4 Tax Form?

 You need to complete numerous forms when you begin working for a new employer.
-The Employee’s Withholding Certificate also called a W-4, lets the employer know how much federal income tax to withhold from your paychecks.
+The Employee’s Withholding Certificate, also called a W-4, lets the employer know how much federal income tax to withhold from your paychecks.

-Should I Claim 1 or 0 on My Taxes?
+Should I Claim 1 or 0 on My W-4?

-Stressing out about the question, “Should I claim 1 or 0 on my taxes?”
+Stressing out about the question, “Should I claim 1 or 0 on my tax refund?”
 The new W-4 Form no longer asks about allowances or exemptions.
 Having to worry about a new tax form may seem stressful, but no longer having to worry about the number of allowances you want or claiming zero allowances.

-Tax Allowances and Exemptions on a W-4 Form
+Tax Allowances and Exemptions on a W-4

 A lot has changed about the tax refund process since 2020.
 You no longer have to concern yourself with allowances and exemptions this upcoming tax season.
 But how did these tax terms affect finances previously?

 A tax allowance reduced the amount of money withheld from paychecks for income tax.
-The higher number of claim allowances a person requested, the more money they received with each paycheck due to a reduced income tax.
+The higher the number of claim allowances a person requested, the more money they received with each paycheck due to a reduced income tax.
 Claiming zero allowances meant having the most withheld from a paycheck for income taxes.

 Exemptions allowed certain taxpayers to exclude specific types of income from taxation to get extra money.
 Taxpayers recorded this information on the IRS Form 1040.
 With additional monthly income, you could decide which debts to pay first to save on interest rate fees.
 Previously, taxpayers were able to claim personal exemptions or dependency exemptions.

-Steps for Completion on Form W-4
+Steps for Completion of Form W-4

 There are five steps you must follow to complete a W-4.
 Most people only need to complete steps one and five.
 Still, you may have to provide additional information depending on your financial circumstances.

-Step 1: Personal Information
+Step 1: Personal Information With Your Form W-4

-For the first portion of the W-4, you must provide your personal information.
+For the first portion of the form W-4, you must provide your personal information.
 Include your name, complete address, Social Security Number, and your filing status.

 Step 2: Multiple Jobs or Spouse Works